Mika Thornburg

-Mika Thornburg is a Ph.D. student in the Department of History.
+Mika Thornburg received her Ph.D. from the Department of History in 2024.
 She is interested in public-facing work that explores the history of race and migration in the United States, specifically the experiences of Asian Americans.
 She has completed several projects on this topic.
 She performed curatorial work for the Santa Barbara Trust for Historic Preservation’s (SBTHP) Jimmy’s Oriental Gardens exhibit project.
 She developed digital content and curriculum with Bakersfield College’s Digital Delano archive.
 Her dissertation research focuses on Japanese migration in the post-World War II period and themes of empire, race, and gender.

 Connect with Mika on LinkedIn.